BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Training Details and Additional Results

-We set the initial guess $f_0(x) = \sin(\pi x)$.
 We can represent the unknown function $f(x;V) = s(\cN(x;V))x(1-x)$, where $N_f$ is a fully connected neural network with 2 hidden layers and width 64, and $s$ is the softplus activation function (i.e., $s(x) = \log(1+\exp(x))$).
 The transformation ensures that the initial condition satisfies the boundary condition and is non-negative.
 For BiLO, the neural network is represented as $u(x,t,z) = N_u(x,t,z;W)x(1-x)t + z$, where $N_u$ is a fully connected neural network with 2 hidden layers and width 128.
 For the PINN, we have $u(x,t;\wnn,\wfcn)= N_u(x,t;\wnn)x(1-x)t + f(x;\wfcn)$.
-These transformations ensure that the networks satisfy the boundary and initial condition.
+These transformations ensure that the networks satisfy the boundary and initial conditions.

 Let $X_r$, $X_d$ be spatial coordinates evenly spaced in $[0,1]$ and $T_r$ be temporal coordinates evenly spaced in $[0,1]$ (both including the boundary).
 We set $\tres = X_r \times T_r$ and $|X_r| = |T_r| = 51$.
 That is, the residual collocation points is a uniform grid in space and time.
 We set $\tdat = X_d \times \{1\}$ and $|X_d| = 11$.
 That is, the data collocation points is a uniform grid in space at the final time $t=1$.
 We set the collocation point for the regularization loss of the unknown function $\treg$ to be 101 evenly spaced points in the spatial domain.

-To evaluate the performance of the inferred initial condition $f$, we use the $L_2$ norm and the $L_\infty$ norm of the difference between the inferred initial condition and the ground truth initial condition, which are evaluated at 1001 evenly spaced points in the spatial domain.
+To evaluate the performance of the inferred initial condition $f$, we use the relative $L^2$ norm of inferred initial condition and the ground truth initial condition, which are computed using 1001 evenly spaced points in the spatial domain.